 Hainanese Chicken Noodle Soup / Lo Mee (£11.95)

-Continuing the above, as part of their new menu additions for the new site, they create a little twist on the classic Hainanese Chicken Rice and offer a Noodle Soup or Lo Mee (stir-fried noodles) option as well.
-We have tried both during one of our visits.
+As part of Rasa Sayang’s new menu addition for the new site, they created a little twist on the classic Hainanese Chicken Rice and offer a Noodle Soup or Lo Mee (stir-fried noodles) option as well.
+We tried both during one of our visits.
 The Lo Mee was okay but the noodle soup was unfortunately a bit bland.
-From our experience, we’ll recommend sticking with the classic rice dish!
+In contrast to the silky smooth & tender chicken from the rice dish, we found these ones, especially the noodle soup, a tad overcooked and tough.
+As such, from our experience, we’ll recommend sticking with the classic rice dish!

 Coconut Rice (£3.95)